shadil-rayyan/Math-Mantra/README.md

 * 🎛️ **Customizable Settings** for accessibility and experience
 * 🧩 **Expanded Gameplay Logic**, accessibility services, and hints system

-zMantra is now a **standalone, robust, and modern educational game** built from the ground up with inclusivity as its core.
+z.Mantra is now a **standalone, robust, and modern educational game** built from the ground up with inclusivity as its core.

 ---